kannankvs/mddocs/Management VRF Design Document Namespace.md

 Users shall enable the management VRF by setting the "enable_mgmt_vrf" to "true".
 Users can also modify the default name for the management VRF.

 ### Management VRF Config Commands
-Following config command is provided to configure the same.
+Following config command are provided to enable or disable the management VRF and to configure the management vrfname.

 ```
    config vrf enable-mgmt-vrf